superhero1/ffritz/README-APP.md

 -	NOTE: Be aware that storing files below /var/media/ftp exposes them via the NAS service of the box, if enabled!!

+Option (3):

+-	Edit service configuration ("ffservice config buildroot")
+-	Add the line BR_USER_COPY=/var/media/ftp/my-root
+-   If the directory does not exist it will be created and populated with a copy of the buildroot template (usr/local/buildroot).
+-   From this time on it will be used as (writable) root filesystem for the buildroot service.

 Option 1 is a lightweight mechanism to just start some tools or services that do not require write access to /usr or other locations which are read-only.

 Option 2 is useful when more sophisticated tools shall be used, e.g. when you want to use python or node.js and add your own modules.
+But using the fuse/unionfs makes it quite slow.

+Option 3 is a fast alternative for (2), but future updates to the builtroot template that come with application package updates will not be synchronized automatically.

+For options 2/3 it might be a good idea to use the "remount" service to mount an external driver to somewhere else than the NAS directlry (e.g. into /tmp/..).

-All binaries and libraries from the buildroot directory (usr/bin, usr/lib) are available to FritzOS via symlinks in /usr/local/bin, /usr/local/lib.
+All binaries and libraries from the buildroot template directory (usr/bin, usr/lib) are available to FritzOS via symlinks in /usr/local/bin, /usr/local/lib.
 Specific tools and services might require executing them in the chroot